pieterD7/empty-wordpress-plugin/README.md

-Empty WordPress plugin with options : the WordPress way.
+Empty WordPress plugin with options and defaults : the WordPress way.